ffund/compe-design-project/lab2/input-output.md

 Connect your Analog Discovery 2 to your circuit as follows:

 * Put any GND pin on the Analog Discovery 2 (marked with a down arrow) into the breadboard row that is connected to GND on the Pi.
 (You'll always connect the GND pin on the Discovery 2 to the GND in the external circuit you want to measure, so that they have a **common ground**.)
 * Identify the analog Channel 1 pins on the Analog Discovery 2.
-Connect the 1+ pin to the breadboard row with the positive leg of the LED, and connect the 1- pin to the breadboard row with the negative leg of the LED.
+Connect the 1+ pin to the breadboard row with the positive leg of the LED, and connect the 1- pin to the row with the negative leg.
 * Open the Waveforms application on your laptop.
 From the Welcome screen, click on Voltmeter.
 * Press the Run button to start measuring the voltage.
 (If you press the same button, now labeled Stop, again, it will stop measuring.
 There is also a "Single" button that will acquire a single measurement and then stop.)
 * Observe the DC voltage measurement on Channel 1.
 (Three values are calculated automatically: DC, True RMS, AC RMS.
 We are measuring a DC voltage, so we will ignore the other values.)